East Asian studies: Koreanology

-Mongolian studies
+Mongolistics

 The sub-field dedicated to Mongolia, Mongolian culture, Mongolian literature and the Mongolian language.
 Mongolian studies are also presented as a sub-field of the study of Inner Asia (as opposed to East Asia).
 The American Center for Mongolian Studies was founded in 2002.

 Orient

-In addition to the above, studies about history of orient have mainly developed in Japan.
-Orient means areas in North Africa, Eurasia except Europe and islands around them because of chaos due to studies about history of Greater China and Korea under Tokugawa shogunate before 1868 and those about eastern world from establishment of European-style high-educational institutions after that year.
+In addition to the above, studies about the history of the Orient have mainly developed in Japan.
+Orient means areas in North Africa, Eurasia except Europe and islands around them because of chaos due to studies about the history of Greater China and Korea under the Tokugawa shogunate before 1868 and those about the Eastern world from the establishment of European-style high-educational institutions after that year.

 The notion about Oriental history that was made between 1868 and 1945 did not spread on other East Asian areas including Korea as the colony of Japan.
 There have been some Japanese notable historians about Oriental history but they are less famous in other countries.